-- As a student in this class and at Purdue, you are expected to uphold the standards of academic integrity.
-Plagiarism, cheating, and other forms of academic dishonesty are serious offenses and will be treated as such in this class. - Academic dishonesty includes, but is not limited to, the following: the use of papers or books not authorized by the instructor during examinations, learning checks, and other written assignments; consulting classmates and/or their work without express permission to do so; giving or receiving answers during or in preparation for examinations and learning checks; and failing to cite sources employed for writing assignments.
+- Academic dishonesty includes, but is not limited to, the following: the use of papers or books not authorized by the instructor during examinations, learning checks, and other written assignments; consulting classmates and/or their work without express permission to do so; giving or receiving answers during or in preparation for examinations and learning checks; and failing to cite sources employed for writing assignments.
 If you have a question about whether a certain act or behavior constitutes academic dishonesty, you should consult with me before you commit such an act. - Those who engage in such practices should expect to fail the course.
 This is non-negotiable: if I find that you have committed academic dishonesty, you will fail the course-period.
 Please do not put yourself in this situation.
-In addition, I will report the violation to the Office of Student Rights and Responsibilities (OSSR) for review at the university level, and the OSSR may consider additional penalties.
+In addition, I will report the violation to the Office of Student Rights and Responsibilities (OSSR) for review at the university level, and the OSSR may consider additional penalties. - Please note: all outlines, powerpoint slides, review sheets, learning checks, and exams in this course are considered my "derivative works."
+This means that I am the copyright holder of these materials, and I do not authorize the re-posting of these materials on websites such as Course Hero and Chegg.
+You are welcome to use these materials to create your own study guides, Quizlets, etc., but you are not to post, sell, or barter the course materials I have created, unless you have obtained my express written permission.
+Violations of this policy will be considered acts of academic dishonesty and reported as such.